 At present, there are approximately 41,000 to 45,000 Jews in the Netherlands, with approximately 30,000 defined as Jews accordingly to ‘halacha’ (the Rabbinic law of matrilineal lineage) and another 10,000-15,000 descending from Jewish fathers.
 The majority of Jews (approximately 15,000) lives in Amsterdam.
 There are medium-size communities in Rotterdam and The Hague, and smaller ones in Almere, Amersfoort, Arnhem, Bussum, Eindhoven, Enschede, Groningen, Haarlem, Leeuwarden, Leiden, Utrecht, and Zwolle.
 Contemporary Dutch Jewry is overwhelmingly Ashkenazi.
 Nowadays, the Sephardic community is concentrated in Amsterdam and numbers some 270 families (600 persons), constituting approximately 2% of the Dutch-Jewish community.

-Dutch Jewry is organized into three councils based on affiliation: Ashkenazi, Sephardi, and Reform.
+Dutch Jewry is organised into three councils based on affiliation: Ashkenazi, Sephardi, and Reform.
 These councils are the Nederlands-Israelitisch Kerkgenootschap (traditional), the Portugees-Israelitisch Kerkgenootschap (traditional) and the Verbond voor Progressief Jodendom (progressive).

-Amsterdam is one of the few European cities with a Shabbat boundry (Eruv).
+Amsterdam is one of the few European cities with a Shabbat boundary (Eruv).
 There are 10 Mikvaot in the country of which five are located outside Amsterdam.